Phil Mills | Deloitte Global Leader - Tax and Legal

 These colliding factors are creating a paradox for tax leaders: At a time of increased complexity and need, they have fewer resources to meet the demands.
 Yet, this dynamic also presents opportunities to accelerate change and transform in fundamental new ways.
 Those that are nimble will have a greater ability to thrive.

-As businesses move to cloud-based ERPs in virtually every organization, it’s important to consider that tax is the greatest consumer of enterprise data.
+As businesses move to cloud-based ERPs in virtually every organisation, it’s important to consider that tax is the greatest consumer of enterprise data.
 Almost every business process has a tax implication.
 If you are a CEO, CFO, or CIO, one of your top priorities should be ensuring that your tax department leaders have a seat at the table when developing your digital transformation road map.

-Done right, the shift to cloud-based ERP systems should save money, reduce complexity, and enable better risk management.
+Done right, the shift to cloud-based ERP systems should save money, reduce complexity and enable better risk management.
 By providing a common data source, recorded in a standard language and syntax, cloud-based ERPs should eliminate most of the heavy lifting and data mining that most tax functions perform manually today.
-This increases confidence in the data and frees up people to focus on analytics, scenario-planning, and strategic advice to the business.
+This increases confidence in the data and frees up people to focus on analytics, scenario-planning and strategic advice to the business.

 Tax leaders today are confronted by the high cost of digital transformation, talent gaps in expertise and capacity (which may have increased due to cost cutting measures), and the ongoing economic uncertainty intensified by COVID-19.
 While it is becoming evident the old ways of working will no longer suffice, there is also an increasing recognition that in many industries, the capital investment required to transform the tax department won’t be coming any time soon.
 Out of necessity, many have begun to rethink their operating models.
-They are increasingly seeing co-sourcing and outsourcing as a way to access innovative technology solutions, expertise, and capacity at a lower cost.
+They are increasingly seeing co-sourcing and outsourcing as a way to access innovative technology solutions, expertise and capacity at a lower cost.

 The good news is there is a spectrum of operating models—from maintaining an in-house model for all activities, to a model in which some activities are completed partially or fully by a third party, to a completely outsourced model in which a provider “operates” the entire function.

 While co-sourcing and outsourcing may be more familiar, the “operate” model represents a more fundamental shift.
 Companies no longer pay to maintain their own systems, similar to a subscription model that allows access to the capabilities, skills, and resources of a third party for a set fee.
 Technology companies shifted to this managed service model years ago when they introduced licensing.
-Consider the example of Microsoft Office: Organizations buy a license to get access to a suite of Microsoft’s tools, but Microsoft maintains the software on their behalf.
+Consider the example of Microsoft Office: Organisations buy a license to get access to a suite of Microsoft’s tools, but Microsoft maintains the software on their behalf.

 In the tax function, when considering cosourcing or outsourcing, activities are evaluated on two dimensions: value to the company and need for institutional knowledge.
 Work that is low value and routine, where the output needs to be high quality and efficient, are strong candidates for co-sourcing or outsourcing.
-This may include compliance activities and data management tasks, or work that is highly specialized but ad hoc and does not require significant institutional knowledge to complete, such as transfer pricing documentation or tax controversy matters.
+This may include compliance activities and data management tasks, or work that is highly specialised but ad hoc and does not require significant institutional knowledge to complete, such as transfer pricing documentation or tax controversy matters.

 This massively disruptive event, which hindered businesses’ ability to serve clients and customers in the same way they did in the past, is also proving to be an important catalyst for change.
 It has dislodged longstanding inertia behind how, where, and when work gets done.
 The impossible is now possible.
 The once unthinkable is now open for consideration.
 Opportunities abound.
-How will you use the momentum and mindset shift to accelerate the future of your tax organization?
+How will you use the momentum and mindset shift to accelerate the future of your tax organisation?